At a certain point in its lifecycle, expanding a corporation into other states may be necessary for continued growth.

 Florida requires out-of-state businesses to register in Florida before they can engage in any business transactions.

 Accordingly, knowing how and whether you have to register as a foreign corporation is important.
+Contact us today to speak with a small business attorney.

 “Foreign corporations required to register in Florida include both companies that are expanding into the state and new companies headquartered in Florida but formed under the laws of Delaware or a different state.”Florida Business Attorney Trevor Brewer